 To combat climate change, the Dutch government wants to reduce the Netherlands’ greenhouse gas emissions by 49% by 2030, compared to 1990 levels, and a 95% reduction by 2050.
 These goals are laid down in the Climate Act on May 28, 2019.
 The Climate Plan, the National Energy and Climate Plan (NECP) and the National Climate Agreement contain the policy and measures to achieve these climate goals.

 The Climate Act and the National Climate Agreement set out the Netherlands’ climate goals

-The National Climate Agreement, which is due to be concluded at the end of 2018, will contain agreements with the sectors on what they will do to help achieve the climate goals.
+The National Climate Agreement, which was concluded at June 2019, contains agreements with the sectors on what they will do to help achieve the climate goals.
 The participating sectors are: electricity, industry, built environment, traffic and transport, and agriculture.

 Judgment in the climate case brought by Urgenda against the State of the Netherlands

 Greenhouse gas emissions in the Netherlands must be reduced by 25% (compared to 1990 levels) by the end of 2020.
 This was ruled by the The Hague District Court in 2015 in the case of the Urgenda Foundation against the Dutch State.
 The Court of Appeal in The Hague and the Supreme Court confirmed the court order respectively in 2018 and 2019.
 The Supreme Court ruled that the Court of Appeal was allowed and could decide that the Dutch State is obliged to achieve the 25% reduction by the end of 2020, on account of the risk of climate change that could also have a serious impact on the rights to life and well-being of residents of the Netherlands.
 The government will continue to make every effort to achieve this goal.